IhabProjects/LHandC/README.md

 - win32api
 - ttkthemes
 - screeninfo
+- pyautogui

 ## Installation
 1. Make sure you have Python installed on your system.
-2. Install the required Python packages using pip: pip install opencv-python mediapipe numpy pillow tk ttkthemes
+2. Install the required Python packages using pip: pip install opencv-python mediapipe numpy pillow tk ttkthemes pyautogui
 3. Additionally, if you are on a Windows system, install the `pywin32` package: pip install pywin32
 ## Usage